-Do not shut down or disconnect the vacuum line to the roughing pump until the Purlon is fully vented as indicated by PeakTrak.
-5.2.4 Tools The Tools menu has the following options: Manual Control - Choose this command to open the MANUAL CONTROL window.
+Manual Control - Choose this command to open the MANUAL CONTROL window.
 From this window you can operate the system manually.
 Manual control can assist with priming or purging the internal plumbing, and aid system troubleshooting.

 Auto Zero - Choose this command to zero the detector trace(s) during a run.

 Configuration - Choose this command to open the CONFIGURATION window.
-From this window you specify the solvents used with the system, set default volumes for collection tubes, set the system date and time, configure network settings, etc. open the SET ADMINISTRATOR PASSWORD window.
-The default password set on the system is "accqprep".
+From this window you specify the solvents used with the system, set default volumes for collection tubes, set the system date and time, configure network settings, etc.

+Set Administrator Password - Choose this command to open the SET ADMINISTRATOR PASSWORD window.
+The default password set on the system is "accaprep".
 If you change the password, make a record of the new password in a safe place.

+Passwords protect unauthorized modifications to:

+- User management

+- System date and time

+- System password

-Passwords protect unauthorized modifications to: User management.
-System date and time System date and time System password Before any of the above can be accessed, you must enter a password.
+Before any of the above can be accessed, you must enter a password.
 Password protection can be disabled so all users can modify the entry.

 User Management - Choose this command to open the USER MANAGEMENT window.
-You can use this window to add or remove users from the system. • To add a user, click the ADD NEW button and enter the user name in the window that appears.
+You can use this window to add or remove users from the system.

+- To add a user, click the ADD NEW button and enter the user name in the window that appears.
 Another window will appear to enter a password for the new user.
 Enter the password, or leave the text empty if no password is desired.
 When you add a user a working folder for that user is automatically created.
 When you log in, their data files will automatically be stored in their user folder.
 It will be reset when logging out.
 Use the FILE > SET DATA PATH command to select your folder.
-To prevent unauthorized changes to user management, this function is password protected. • To delete a user, click the DELETE button next to the user's name and confirm the action. • To change a password, click the CHANGE PASSWORD button to change the password for a user.

-• To delete a password, leave the text box empty.
+To prevent unauthorized changes to user management, this function is password protected. - To delete a user, click the DELETE button next to the user's name and confirm the action. - To change a password, click the CHANGE PASSWORD button to change the password for a user. - To delete a password, leave the text box empty.